CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

     === "Example"

-        This example updates the price of the scrvUSD token.
+        This example returns the block number of the most recent update.

         ```py
         >>> ScrvusdOracleV2.last_block_number()
-        todo
+        17153668
         ```